aipie/bike-share/README.md

 * Since the peak season for casual riders is the summer-time, a seasonal marketing campaign that emphasizes convenience, cost savings, and exclusive perks could boost drive engagement and membership conversions.
 Such examples could include discounted summer ride bundles, membership trial extensions, or ride challenges with rewards.
 Furthermore, partnering with local festivals and events could also encourage more membership sign-ups.

 *For casual riders there was particularly high growth in February, March, and May.
 This cold be due to a combination of weather, events, and tourism.
 Targeting these high-growth rate months with specific campaigns could maximise growth during these peak months.
-One such way would be to tap into the celebrate of "Bike Month" in May with local partnerships or riding challenging.
+One such way would be to tap into the celebration of "Bike Month" in May with local partnerships or riding challenges.

-Reinforce Successful Strategies: The periods of high growth in February, March, and May could provide insights into which marketing strategies worked well, allowing you to replicate these efforts during similar months in the future.

 # Assumptions and Caveats: